Defined term

 | Build brand awareness | Build machine-readable brand legibility |

-The Muck Rack data surfaced a pointed operational consequence: the journalists PR teams pitch most frequently and the journalists AI engines cite most share an average overlap of only 2%.
-Most media programs are still optimizing for coverage patterns that predate AI search behavior.
-The targets that produce AI citations are largely different from the targets that produce traditional impressions.
+The Muck Rack data surfaced an operational gap that AuthorityTech's Machine Relations framework was designed to close: the journalists PR teams pitch most frequently and the journalists AI engines cite most share an average overlap of only 2%.
+Most media programs are still optimizing for coverage patterns that predate AI retrieval behavior.

 PR for AI search is not a different type of pitch.
 It is a different selection criterion applied before pitching begins.